Bayesian Context Trees: Modelling and exact inference for discrete time series: Methodology

+Although we have not observed convergence issues in our experiments on simulated or real data, we note that more sophisticated MCMC methods can also be used, e.g., tempering the likelihood \citep{robert:book} or using a Wang-Landau-style algorithm to force the sampler to spend a specified proportion of time at models of each depth \citep{atchade:04}.

-{\bf Metropolis-within-Gibbs sampling. } Being able to obtain MCMC samples $\{T^{(t)}\}$ for $\pi(T|x)$, and knowing the full conditional density $\pi(\theta|x,T)$ of the parameters explicitly as in~(\ref{eq:full-cond}), it is simple to obtain a corresponding sequence of Metropolis-within-Gibbs samples $\{(\theta^{(t)},T^{(t)})\}$ for the posterior $\pi(\theta,T|x)$ jointly on models and parameters.
-This can be done by drawing a conditionally independent sample $\theta^{(t)}\sim \pi(\theta|x,T^{(t)})$ at each MCMC iteration step $t$.
+{\bf Joint sampler.} Being able to obtain MCMC samples $\{T^{(t)}\}$ for $\pi(T|x)$, and knowing the full conditional density $\pi(\theta|x,T)$ of the parameters explicitly as in~(\ref{eq:full-cond}), it is simple to obtain a corresponding sequence of samples $\{(\theta^{(t)},T^{(t)})\}$ for the posterior $\pi(\theta,T|x)$ jointly on models and parameters.
+This can be done by drawing a conditionally independent sample $\theta^{(t)}\sim \pi(\theta|x,T^{(t)})$ (a Gibbs-type step) at each MCMC iteration.